sudokoko/shithole/README.md

 # temporarily stepping back
-i'm going to step back from shithole development for a while. shithole.ml has been shut down, however an archive has been created. this should still work if you figure out how to get it working. feel free to open a PR if you want to add something and i'll review it.
+i'm going to step back from shithole development for the foreseeable future. shithole.ml has been shut down, however an archive has been created. this should still work if you figure out how to get it working. feel free to open a PR if you want to add something and i'll review it.
 <br><br>

 <div style="text-align: center;">